tech-cow/wolfcoin/README.md

 </p>

-> wolfcoin is a Python based mini-blockchain.
+> wolfcoin is a Python-based mini-blockchain.
 The purpose of creating this project is to sharpen my understanding of blockchain's basic.
-The scope of the project covers hashing generating using SHA-256 algorithm, and stacking blocks based on previous hash.
+The scope of the project covers hashing generating using the SHA-256 algorithm, and stacking blocks based on a previous hash.
 The output displays in local terminal setting, no transaction is made using this app.

 ## Features